A Proposal of Multigrid Methods for Hermitian Positive Definite Linear Systems enjoying an order relation: Numerical Evidences

-The aim is to give numerical evidences of the theoretical optimality results of TGM convergence and also to their extension in the case of the MGM application.
+The aim is to give numerical evidences of the theoretical optimality results of TGM convergence and to their extension in the case of the MGM application.
 The projectors are properly chosen according to the nature of structured part, while we will use, in general, the Richardson smoothing/intermediate iteration step twice in each iteration, before and after the coarse grid correction, with different values of the parameter $\omega$.
 According to the definition, when considering the TGM, the exact solution of the system is obtained by using a direct solver in the immediately subsequent coarse grid dimension, while, when considering the MGM, the exact solution of the system is computed by the same direct solver, when the coarse grid dimension equals $16^d$ (where $d=1$ for the unilevel case and $d=2$ for the two-level case).
 In all tables we report the numbers of iterations required for the TGM or MGM convergence, assumed to be reached when the Euclidean norm of the relative residual becomes less than $10^{-7}$.
-We point out that the CPU times are consistent with the iteration counts.
 Finally, we stress that the matrices $A_n$ at every level (except for the coarsest) are never formed since we need only to store the nonzero Fourier coefficients of the generating function at every level for matrix-vector multiplications.
+For the connection between the entries of a structured matrix ($\tau$, circulant, Toeplitz, etc.) and the generating function in the context of multigrid techniques refer to \cite{AD,ADS,Sun,mcirco}.
 Thus, besides the $O(N(n))$ operations complexity of the proposed MGM both with respect to the structured part and clearly with respect to the non-structured one, the memory requirements of the structured part are also very low since there are only $O(1)$ nonzero Fourier coefficients of the generating function at every level.
 On the other hand, the projections of the initial diagonal correction are stored at each level according to standard sparse matrix techniques during the pre-computing phase.

+Concerning the smoothing steps we are aware that Gauss-Seidel (sometimes combined with one step of conjugate gradient) is often a better choice.
+Here in order to check the validity of the approach we consider simpler smoothers like damped Jacobi or damped Richardson.